-GP Partnership Disputes: Court of Appeal decision confirms the importance of up to date Partnership Agreements
+GP partnership disputes: Court of Appeal decision confirms the importance of up to date partnership agreements20/11/17

 The Court of Appeal recently handed down its judgment in the case of Cheema v Jones EWCA Civ 17, it concerned a dispute between partners in a GP practice.